adm39/frontend/README.md

 The access-controlled page holds the data & can only be accessed when logged in.

 backupemail.php - uses phpmailer functions to send out "Backup Successful" email.

-[passwords have already been changes, so you cant hack our email!]
+*DISCLAIMER* -[all passwords have already been changed, so please do not try to hack us!]